danielstahl/spotify-scripts/README.md

 # spotify-scripts
-A repository with Spotify scripts
+A repository with Spotify scripts.

 Create the ``oauth`` file with the following code.